mkpartners/cremedelacrm-www/content/post/2-minute-org-charts-in-google-sheets.md

 {{< image src="/img/1_8PXxuL4GtZ1qPeh7q3mSHA.png" title="Image" >}}

 **NOTE: If you make changes to a name/title cell you’ll have to make sure those changes are reflected in the corresponding places in the righthand column for the chart to still align everyone correctly.**

 And now you’re all set!
-As always, if you have any other cloud-related technical questions, obstacles, etc… or need a hand getting your organization up to speed in 2021, [drop us a line](https://www.mkpartners.com/contact/)!
-We’re happy to help.

 And until next time, keep working hard, smart, and happy.
 We’ll see you in the cloud.